AKHILTHADAKA/Student_Application_CRUD_Operation/README.md

 2. Create the Controller Layer
 The controller layer handles HTTP requests and responses.
 We will expose endpoints for the following operations:

-POST: Create a new student
+-POST: Create a new student
-GET: Retrieve a list of all students or a single student by ID
+-GET: Retrieve a list of all students or a single student by ID
-PUT: Update an existing student's details
+-PUT: Update an existing student's details
-DELETE: Delete a student by ID
+-DELETE: Delete a student by ID
 #CRUD OPERATION :-

 Post :